lithochasm/PiBadge24/README.md

   - [ ] custom boot logo / image?
   - [ ] dosbox?
 Windows 3.1?

+__Video Players / Issues__
+There are two video players that do not require X and work well on the pi.
+Those are: mplayer 2 omxplayer

+Mplayer2 can output directly to an arbitrary framebuffer eg. /dev/fb1 which is where our TFT lives.
+Omxplayer will only output to /dev/fb0 so you need to use a tool to copy the memory of fb0 to fb1.
+There are two tools that do this. fbcp and raspi2fb.
+Raspi2fb is supposed to be faster, but I have had issues getting it to work.

+fbcp: lower cpu usage
-__Video Ideas__
+raspi2fb: higher cpu usage, but video seems smoother __Video Ideas__

 The theme of Defcon this year is "Rise of the Machines" Im thinking of going with some crazy AI movie clips + random CG art